How asks Siddaramaiah on Modi’s mandate despite bad economy

 Online building plan approval facility launched in Karnataka: Details here

-Speaking to reporters in Mysuru, he said, "As the Prime Minister for five years, what did he do for economic development?
+Speaking to reporters in Mysuru, he said, "As the prime minister for five years, what did he do for economic development?
 Demonetization- what was its result?
 You (media) should ask BJP people."

-Stating that the economy can be brought back on track, the CLP leader said the BJP would not be able to do it.
+Stating that the economy can be brought back on track, the Country Liberal Party (CLP) leader said the BJP would not be able to do it.

-The Congress, which is is part of the ruling coalition in Karnataka, was routed in the recent Lok Sabha polls, winning only one out of the 21 seats it had contested.
+The Congress, which is part of the ruling coalition in Karnataka, was routed in the recent Lok Sabha polls, winning only one out of the 21 seats it had contested.

 It was the party's worst ever performance in the state, once its bastion.

-Congress' alliance partner JD(S) too won one out of the seven seats it contested.
+Congress' alliance partner Janata Dal Secular (JD-S) too won one out of the seven seats it contested.

 The BJP, in its best ever performance, had won 25 out of the 27 seats it contested.